Chemotherapy drugs cause side effects. Find out more about the general side effects of chemotherapy drugs.

 Some chemotherapy drugs can damage nerves, especially in your hands and feet.
 It can make them feel numb or cause feelings like pins and needles.

-This usually improves once treatment has ended, but it can take many months and might be a permanent side effects in a small number of people..
+This usually improves once treatment has ended, but it can take many months and might be a permanent side effect in a small number of people.

 Chemotherapy can make you feel very tired.
 The tiredness can increase as you go through your treatment and could last for quite a few months after the treatment ends.
 This is called fatigue.